shelbynelson/summer-internship/hurwitz-lab-theme-r/Hurwitz-Theme.md

 ## All Code Needed to Use the Theme

 The following code block includes all of the code you would need to be able to use the Hurwitz colors, theme, and font.
+Here is the actual [script](https://github.com/shelbynelson/summer-internship/blob/master/hurwitz-lab-theme-r/Hurwitz_Theme_Code.R) for the theme code.
 Sidenote: `loadfonts(device = 'win')` loads the fonts onto a windows device.

      library(tidyverse)
      library(extrafont)